 If you’re staying in Myrtle Beach through the Fourth, check into one of these nearby Condo-World resorts:

-This new oceanfront resort features one-, two- and three-bedroom luxury condos with plenty of room to roam and relax.
+Sandy Beach resort is a new oceanfront resort features one-, two- and three-bedroom luxury condos with plenty of room to roam and relax.
 Located in central Myrtle Beach, Sandy Beach Resorts is within walking distance of popular family attractions, like Family Kingdom Amusement Park, Splashes Oceanfront Water Park, the Myrtle Beach Boardwalk and SkyWheel, and more.
 But there’s also oodles to enjoy on the property as well, such as fun in the sun at one of the three oceanfront outdoor pools, kiddie pool and lazy river.
 The kids will be begging to come back to Sandy Beach soon!

 A mainstay in Myrtle Beach for the last 40 years, the oceanfront Caribbean Resort features beautifully renovated condos, including all new bedding, tile kitchens, baths and refreshed art décor throughout the bedrooms and living rooms.
 Plus, you’ll never hear an “I’m bored” from the kids, with the Caribbean’s oceanfront water park with a Pirates Plunge Water slide, Silly Submarine kiddie pool, outdoor and indoor lazy rivers, hot tubs, and the ultra-cool Caribbean Kidz Club during the summer.